saumets/shopify-test-data-generator/README.rst

 ----

 **Note**: This package is currently in a sandbox state.
 While usable, presently it's restricted to command-line usage only.
+This README file *may* be out of date at any time and further configuration may be necessary.
+Again, this is currently in *sandbox* state.

 ----